sharklovin/Jira-Labs/Manage Queues, Priorities and SLA Targets in Jira/TICKET-SUP7-user-locked-out.md

 ## Timeline

-**13 April 2026 — 09:09 AM — Issue Created**
+**13 April 2026 - 09:09 AM - Issue Created**

 SUP-7 created in the Support project.
 Assigned Highest priority.
 Status: Waiting for Support.
 All five issues from the morning rush are now in the queue.

-**13 April 2026 — 08:00 (shift start) — Triage Session**
+**13 April 2026 - 08:00 (shift start) - Triage Session**

 Queue sorted by SLA time to resolution ascending.
-SUP-7 identified as the most urgent issue — earliest deadline of all five open tickets.
+SUP-7 identified as the most urgent issue and earliest deadline of all five open tickets.
 Assigned to Nnamso Mkpong.
 Investigation begun.

-**13 April 2026 — 08:05 — Status Changed to In Progress**
+**13 April 2026 - 08:05 - Status Changed to In Progress**

 Status transitioned from Waiting for Support to In Progress.
 SLA timer continues running — In Progress does not pause the clock.

-**13 April 2026 — 08:06 — Customer Reply Sent**
+**13 April 2026 - 08:06 - Customer Reply Sent**

 > We are investigating your issue urgently.
 Updates will follow shortly.

 First response sent within the 4-hour SLA target.
 Time from creation to first response: less than 1 business hour.

-**13 April 2026 — 08:06 — Internal Note Added**
+**13 April 2026 - 08:06 - Internal Note Added**

 > User completely blocked, no workaround.
 SLA target: 24 hours.
 Actioning immediately.